ant-design/ant-design/components/select/index.en-US.md

 ## When to use

-Select provides a dropdown menu for choosen, for replacing origin selector, or demanding of a elegent one.
+A dropdown menu for choosing, an elegant alternative to the native select component.

 ```html
 <Select>